Lowa Renegade GTX Mid - Women's Review

 Our Analysis and Test Results

-For a well-made, durable hiking boot that will last a lifetime, look no further than the Lowa Renegade.
-Not only do they protect your feet from water, dirt, and mud, they also provide unmatched support and stability making them the winner of the Top Pick for Durability this season.
+For a well-made, durable hiking boot that will last a lifetime, check out the Lowa Renegade.
+With a Gore-Tex waterproof membrane and a great Vibram Evo outsole, they protect your feet from water, dirt, and mud, and the leather uppers are comfortable yet burly.

 Comfort

-Comfort and fit are the two most important aspects of a hiking boot and what makes a boot comfortable can vary from person to person.
-The Lowa Renegade received lower scores in terms of comfort because of the stiffness of the sole, which, for some, is actually a positive.
+Comfort and fit are the two most important aspects of a hiking boot, and what makes a boot comfortable can vary from person to person.
+The Renegade received lower scores in terms of comfort because of the stiffness of the sole, which, for some, is actually a positive.

-Moving from the sole to the upper, the Renegade has one of the best lacing systems we encountered among all the boots we tested.
-The Durby Cut lacing system and gusseted tongue provide maximum adjustability for both the foot and ankle.
-The tongue also provides padding and gussets keep debris out.
-Overall, the Renegade was roomy and seemed to cater to a wide range of foot sizes.
+The Renegade has one of the best lacing systems we encountered among all the boots we tested.
+The lacing system and tongue provide excellent adjustability for both the foot and ankle and the gusseted tongue also provides padding to keep debris out.
+Overall, the Renegade is roomy and seems to cater to a wide range of foot sizes.
 The boots are comfortable but focus more on stability and durability than maximum comfort in their design.

 Support